my-language-skills/books4languages-book-child-theme-for-pressbooks/README.md

 ### Now
 ### 1.2.2
 * **ADDITIONS**
-  * Add possibility to add picture in top of the page
+  * Add possibility to add featured image in top of the page

 * **ENHANCEMENTS**
   * Add space paddind for featured image